-One team, three countries, four projects, helping the world.
+One team, four countries, four projects, helping the world.

-We send dozens of students each year to developing nations in Central and South America to work on projects focused on improving local living standards through engineering and construction projects carried out in collaboration with host communities.
+We send dozens of students each year to developing nations in Central/South America and Africa to work on projects focused on improving local living standards through engineering and construction projects carried out in collaboration with host communities.

 Our team is always looking for talented individuals looking to build their design skills.